There’s only three ways to build a website.

 You can either use a website builder or build the site yourself using WordPress.

-Website builders like Wix or Squarespace make things extremely easy.
+Website builders Squarespace make things extremely easy.
 Simply go to their site, pick a domain that’s available, and use their software to put everything together.
 They walk you through every step.

 Website builders are absolutely perfect for: